 Each business is different, and within your organization, you may find certain lines of business may benefit from an emerging technology while others do not.
 While we always recommend aligning tech investments with your overall business strategy, we also understand that some technology can be evaluated in one department to understand its value, potential use cases, and any challenges.

 One example is Generative AI.
 Many marketing departments have found extreme efficiencies using tools such as ChatGPT.
-Allowing that team to explore and test the technology is a great opportunity to "test drive" an innovative technology.
+During the pilot phase, it is important to evaluate the effectiveness of different AI algorithms to determine those that best fit your organization.
+Allowing your team to explore and test the technology is a great opportunity to "test drive" an innovative technology.
 From there, either your IT team or your MSP can review options and map out a strategic plan to integrate that emerging technology in other areas.

-Let's be honest, even in today's digital work of applications and technologies on-demand, implementing emerging technologies has costs associated, and small to midsized businesses must balance costs and benefits carefully – no matter the cool factor of an innovative app or technology:
+Let's be honest, even in today's digital world of applications and technologies on demand, implementing emerging technologies has costs associated, and small to mid-sized businesses must balance costs and benefits carefully – no matter the cool factor of an innovative app or technology.
+The costs of AI adoption can be a significant barrier, but MSPs can help mitigate these expenses by offering scalable solutions and access to skilled professionals.
+Additionally, many organizations face talent gaps when it comes to AI and ML projects, and managed services can help by providing specialized talent that would otherwise be difficult or costly to add in-house.
+To evaluate AI for your organization, consider:

 - Return on Investment (ROI): Calculate the expected cost savings, revenue growth, or efficiency gains a technology will deliver.